unischolars blog

 FAQs

-2. Who is the father of the University in the World?
+1. Who made the first university in the World?

-3. Is Al-Quaraouiyine the oldest university in the World?
+2. Is Al-Quaraouiyine the oldest university in the world?

 The University of Al Quaraouiyine, in Fez, Morocco, is the oldest in the world.
 It was founded as a mosque in 859 before developing into one of the Islamic Golden Age’s leading spiritual and educational centres.